SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as well as an argument label,
 which is used when calling the function or method.
 By default,
-parameters use their parameter names as argument labels.
+parameter names are also used as argument labels.
 For example:

 .. testcode:: default-parameter-names